ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 Ideally, clients confirm with the server via some anonymizing proxy.
 Examples of proxies include anonymous systems such as Tor.
 Tor proxies are general purpose and operate at a lower layer, on arbitrary communication flows, and therefore they are oblivious to clients fetching keys.
-A large set of untrusted proxies that are aware of key fetch requests ({{cache-based}}) may be used in a similar way.
+Untrusted proxies that are aware of key fetch requests ({{cache-based}}) may be used in a similar way.
 Depending on how clients fetch such keys from servers, it may become more difficult for servers to uniquely target individual clients with unique keys without detection.
 This is especially true